-- Gain assurance that risk management is being properly undertaken. - Take an overview of the management of risk arrangements across Powys County Council. - Understand the requirements of the Civil Contingencies Act, and how the organisation manages its contingency plans. - Review risks arising through key partnerships and ensure that these risk are adequately managed. - Ensure insurance and other risk financing is used effectively.
+- Gain assurance that risk management is being properly undertaken. - Take an overview of, and provide scrutiny of the risk management arrangements across Powys County Council. - Understand the requirements of the Civil Contingencies Act, and how the organisation manages its contingency plans. - Review risks arising through key partnerships and ensure that these risk are adequately managed. - Ensure insurance and other risk financing is used effectively.